-Lind shall submit a Sampling and Analysis Plan (SAP), acceptable to the Executive Officer, within 30 days of Order adoption, for a study to characterize effluent and receiving water quality.
-In particular, the study shall characterize overflow effluent toxicity and composition (suspended sediment, conventional pollutant, and toxic pollutant concentrations), the spatial and temporal extent of the overflow plume in the receiving water based on the magnitude of suspended sediment concentrations within the plume, and shall compare overflow plume suspended sediment concentrations to background (ambient) conditions.
-The selection of sampling locations and number of sampling events shall be representative of the mining area and mining method, adequate to capture seasonal variations, and be conducted under both flood and ebb tide cycles.
+Suisun Associates shall submit a Sampling and Analysis Plan (SAP), acceptable to the Executive Officer, within 30 days of Order adoption, to characterize effluent and receiving water quality.
+In particular, the study shall characterize overflow effluent toxicity and composition (suspended sediment, conventional pollutant, and toxic pollutant concentrations), the spatial and temporal extent of the overflow plume in the receiving water based on the magnitude of suspended sediment concentrations within the plume, and compare overflow plume suspended sediment concentrations to background (ambient) conditions.
+The selection of sampling locations and number of sampling events shall be representative of all of Suisun Associates' mining areas and mining methods, adequate to capture seasonal variations, and be conducted under both flood and ebb tide cycles.